rospkel/encryption-and-primes/README.md

 Been studying some stuff related to encryption and primality tests and sieves and such.

 Things to add:
-- RSA Encryption
+- RSA encryption
-- Various Probable Prime and Provable Prime Tests
+- Various probable and provable primality tests